All private disputes are referred to civil courts, including non-contentious cases assigned to these courts by law.

 These courts try cases involving offences by military personnel serving in the army, navy or air force.

-Αdministrative courts are responsible for resolving administrative disputes between government administration and citizens.
+petitions for review of rulings by Administrative Courts. Αdministrative courts are responsible for resolving administrative disputes between government administration and citizens.

 Three-member administrative courts of first instance also hear appeals against rulings by one-member administrative courts of first instance.

 Administrative courts of appeal hear appeals against rulings by three-member administrative courts of first instance.
 They also rule in the first instance on petitions for annulment of administrative acts relating to the employment of civil servants (dismissals, failure to appoint or promote, etc.).